A dynamic habitat

 CHANGING LIFE

-While the underside of the sea ice is an important habitat for Antarctic algae, krill and other small plants and animals, the sea ice surface is an important breeding ground for the largest penguins on the planet: emperor penguins.
+While the underside of the sea ice is an important habitat for Antarctic algae, krill and other small plants and animals, the sea ice surface is an important habitat for the largest penguins on the planet: emperor penguins.

 Penguin colonies on unstable ground